Rittenhouse jury deliberates for third day without a verdict

 NBC News said in a statement that the man was a freelancer who received a citation for a traffic violation that took place near the jury vehicle, and he “never photographed or intended to photograph them.”

-Before deliberations began, Schroeder read the jury some 36 pages of instructions on the charges and on the laws of self-defense.
+Tom Grieve, a Milwaukee attorney and former prosecutor not involved in the case, called the move “definitely unusual in my experience.”
+“The natural issue is that it will precipitate armchair research and table discussion,” he said.

+At the end of the day, jurors looked tired, but no more than they did at the end of their first day.
+No one seemed visibly upset.
+Two jurors spoke genially to each other as they walked out the door.

-Rittenhouse was a 17-year-old former police youth cadet when he went to Kenosha in what he said was an effort to protect property after rioters set fires and ransacked businesses in previous nights.
+Rittenhouse was a 17-year-old former police youth cadet when he went to Kenosha in what he said was an effort to protect property after rioters set fires and ransacked businesses on previous nights.

 He shot and killed Joseph Rosenbaum, 36, and Anthony Huber, 26, and wounded Gaige Grosskreutz, now 28.
 Rittenhouse is white, as were those he shot.